Chainso/chanzobryan.com/projects/hlrl.md

 ## What is HLRL?

 HLRL, short for High-Level Reinforcement Learning, is a framework for building and training AI agents.
-It handles the "heavy lifting" of reinforcement learning, like managing neural networks, experience replay buffers, and complex optimization loops.
+It handles the heavy lifting of reinforcement learning, like managing neural networks, experience replay buffers, and complex optimization loops.

 Unlike many libraries that treat algorithms as black boxes, HLRL uses a unique wrapper-based architecture.
 This means you can take a standard algorithm and "wrap" it with new features, like prioritized memory or curiosity-driven exploration, without rewriting the core code.
 It's a system built for composition and flexibility.